Functions

 Hook functions

-You can use hooks to perform checks using lambda-functions.
+You can use hook functions to perform checks during deployment.

 resources:myLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my-lambda.tsdeployment:strategy: Linear10PercentEvery1MinutebeforeAllowTrafficFunction: validateDeploymentvalidateDeployment:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: validate.ts